CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 ### I. Overview and objectives

 In this session, learners explore how to manage digital service delivery after contract award using agile approaches and performance metrics.
-This session builds on the solicitation strategies developed in Module 3 and extends the application of the Navigating Stakeholder and Decision-Making Challenges case study by shifting the focus to delivery and oversight.
+This session builds on the solicitation strategies developed in Module 3 and extends the application of the Navigating Stakeholder and Decision-Making Challenges threaded scenario by shifting the focus to delivery and oversight.
 It reinforces the importance of continuous involvement and shared accountability—key themes throughout the DITAP course.

 **Learning objectives:**
 * Define early performance metrics and indicators of agile delivery health